storyblok/storyblok-kotlin/ktor-client-plugin/Module.md

     implementation("com.storyblok:ktor-client-storyblok:0.1.0")
 }
 ```
-#### Then create an HttpClient, install the plugin, and start making requests to the Content Delivery API:
+#### Then create a HttpClient, install the plugin, and start making requests to the Content Delivery API:

 ```kotlin
 val client = HttpClient {